adaluong/summarise-my-lecture-hackathon/README.md

 Created in under 24 hours for the 2021 CSESoc Annual Hackathon.

 Watch the product pitch [here](https://www.youtube.com/watch?v=fJBVRQbtfBo&list=PLtdbwEd-4QWHZTWOyB2W73nn9hwAoLj6c&index=19).
+Read about our process [here](https://angeni.me/2021/08/12/summarise-my-hackathon.html).

 ## how to start
 - `yarn start-backend` to start the server